Content marketers love to toss around buzzwords.

 download word doc button

 Once your post is live, you can start to track your results.
-Keep in mind, with SEO you’re playing the long game.
+Remember that SEO is a long game.
 Posts can take a few months to a year to start ranking.

-If you continue to target attainable keywords and optimize for SEO, you should start to see an increase in traffic to your site, grow your brand awareness and gain passive links.
+If you continue to target attainable keywords and optimize for SEO, you should start seeing an increase in your site’s traffic, grow your brand awareness, and gain passive links.

 There you have it.
-The next time someone mentions SEO but their content doesn’t follow this basic structure, you’ll be able to call their bluff.
+The next time someone mentions SEO but their content doesn’t follow this basic structure, you can call their bluff.

 Learning more about these content marketing topics can help you understand who knows what they’re talking about and who is just regurgitating buzzwords.
 For more information on how to level up your SEO knowledge and get content ranking faster, check out our online SiegeLearn content marketing course.